ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_flato13ipcc.rst

    Southeast Asia (SEAs), Northern Australia (NASs) and Southern Australia/New Zealand (SAUs).
-   The positions of these regions are defined following (Seneviratne et al., 2012) and differs from the ones in Fig. 9.38.
+   The positions of these regions are defined following (Seneviratne et al., 2012) and differ from the ones in Fig. 9.38.

 .. figure:: /recipes/figures/flato13ipcc/fig-9-39_regions.png